If I see farther, it is because I stand on the shoulders of giants. - Academicat

 The Big Bang Theory: From Caricature to Complexity (Peter Augustine Lawler): “The Big Bang Theory ultimately points to the limited but real wisdom that comes from understanding two partial truths—that of the personal, judgmental, loving God and also that of the ‘God of nature’ the scientists seek to understand.
-The show leads us to think about how to put together the two explanations of ‘the Big Bang’—one based on faith in a personal Creator and one based on scientific discovery of the impersonal laws of nature—to account truthfully for both nature and human nature.
+The show leads us to think about how to put together the two explanations of ‘the Big Bang’—one based on faith in a personal Creator and one based on scientific discovery of the impersonal laws of nature—to account truthfully for both nature and human nature.”

 “Caffeine is the most widely consumed psychoactive substance in the world.”
 And a non-trivial evidence of benevolent Providence!

 resistance is futile, part zillion - Text Patterns - The New Atlantis: “My students are in class with me for two-and-a-half hours, 150 minutes, per week.
 During those 150 minutes I choose to focus on our using, together, the technology of the codex.”

 Coffee is the very beverage of the people of God, and the cordial of his servants who thirst for wisdom.
 When coffee is infused into the bowl, it exhales the odor of musk, and is of the color of ink.
 The truth is not known except to the wise who drink it from the foaming coffee cup.
 God has deprived fools of coffee, who with invincible obstinacy condemn its use as injurious. -- Journal of the Transylvanian Medical Society, 1834

 Teaching and parenting share this in common: In both relationships, the goal is to produce independent and self-sufficient human beings.
 The risk that helicopter parents run is that they will raise children so coddled that they have a hard time functioning on their own in the larger world.
 So too with the way we have infantilized our students.
 Afraid or unwilling to challenge them, we pass them through with perfectly good grades but without much of a sense of how to work on their own or think for themselves. – The Rise of the Helicopter TeacherJust to be fair, here’s an acknowledgement that helicopter teaching is also a thing to avoid.
 Every vocation has its pitfalls.

 Yesterday was St. Benedict’s day; it’s the second of two, as his proper day is March 21st, but June 11th has also long been celebrated.
 Three monks made simple vows and that’s always a fine moment for the college as well as the monastery.